 All three individuals involved in the project are no strangers to childhood issues, Ryan adopted a daughter out of the Russian orphanage system, Trenker and Green each survived difficult childhoods and all three recognize that art is a healing medium.

 My goal, says Ryan, is that this project will generate awareness of the wonderful work that Bemis and Griffith Centers for Children does for our at-risk youth in the community.
 The progam at Bemis exists on donations and grants.
-Perhaps other businesses will be inclined to engage in similar projects with The Mural Project of Colorado Springs, make donations to the programs, and the community as a whole can benefit.
+Perhaps other businesses will be inclined to engage in similar projects with The Mural Project of Colorado, make donations to the programs, and the community as a whole can benefit.
 And last but not least, maybe we can change the course of a child's life for the better.

-The Mural Project of Colorado Springs was contracted by Seeds Community Café’, a pay-as-you can concept that brings local, organic foods cooked in healthy ways to all community members, regardless of ability to pay for the meal.
+The Mural Project of Colorado was contracted by Seeds Community Café’, a pay-as-you can concept that brings local, organic foods cooked in healthy ways to all community members, regardless of ability to pay for the meal.

 We designed/painted signage and murals.
 At-risk community partners for the Seeds project were One Nation Walking Together, kids from Title VII Native Indian and Native Alaskan Education Program at School District 11 and kids from Community Partnership for Child Development, aka Head Start.